How I learned how to play the guitar. Part 1

 Well after that, I saved up some money and purchased a Kay electric guitar and a small Peavey amp.
 As soon as I plugged it in and pressed the saturation button, I hit the Low E string on the guitar and thought , WOW this is cool, I am a guitar player!

 I soon began to take private lessons from a small music store in Mobile, Alabama where I learned my first song,”If” by Bread.
 I practiced everyday after school, until I could at least change through some open chords.
 I remember thinking, “If I only could change from G to C and D then I would be awesome!”
 Those chord changes seemed almost impossible, and forget about lead guitar.
-I had been given this thing called the Pentatonic scale to practice, and man was it hard.
-I did practice my chords and the scale for about an hour everyday after High School.
-I kept thinking that someday I might actually be able to play a song in front of someone, but that day seemed so far away.

 Eventually I learned how to play some chords and a couple of easy lead riffs, such as Johnny B Goode.
 I thought I was awesome now!
 So I asked my friend to come over and check out what I had learned.
 He arrived and I sat down and proceeded to play the intro to Johnny B. Goode.
 I knew I was awesome!
 When I had finished I asked him if he knew what song that was, he replied “Uh, I have no idea.”
 I said, “You know, the song in Back to the Future.”
-He was like “I don’t think what you played sounded like that, but yeah it sounds good.” with a smirk.
+He was like, “I don’t think what you played sounded like that, but yeah it sounds good.” with a smirk.
 I knew that he was not impressed.
 Oh well, I guess I needed more practice.

 For information on how you can learn how to play the guitar please visit www.learningguitarnow.com

-Thanks for the story.
+1. Thanks for the story.
 It helps to hear how others got into it, and realized that it takes most people some time and practice to start playing anything good.